Flower essences for labor induction? Can it be?

-Many births are delayed and labors prolonged because of the emotional and hormonal state of the mother.
+Many births are delayed and labors prolonged because of the emotional and hormonal state of the birthing person.
 Birth can be stressful and scary, and sometimes we’re carried away by the hormones tearing their way through our systems.
-Flower essences can help bring us back into harmony, and anchor us in a place where we can trust the process, relax into the flow and enjoy the beauty of our graduation from mom-to-be to mama (or even, multi-mama).
+Flower essences can help bring us back into harmony, and anchor us in a place where we can trust the process, relax into the flow and enjoy the beauty of our graduation from parent to parent to be.

 Where do we begin?
 Flower essences?

 For a quick run down on flower essences, check out last week’s blog post.

 As a quick reminder, flower essences are the memory of a flower stored in water with the intent to help us move through and heal spiritual and emotional issues.

 According to Traditional Chinese Medical theory, three things must be true for labor to begin: